-Computers for general use by students are provided on all campuses either in a separate lab or in conjunction with the library.
-Students will need a current student ID card to use the labs.
+Computers for general use by students are provided on all campuses either in a separate lab or in conjunction with the Library or Success Centers.
+Students will need a current, validated student ID card to use the labs.

-Tutoring Centers
+Success Centers

-Tutoring Centers are available at most campuses.
+Success Centers are available at all campuses.
 Tutoring is available in English, math and reading, and may be arranged for other subjects depending upon availability of tutors.
 Schedules are posted by campus.
 The College provides an on-line learning center where all students may access tutorials and many other resources to help them with their learning.